Building a Design Culture - a primer for non-Designers

 The second reason is because everyone knows from Medium, InVision's $135 Million CRM strategy and a growing number of repetitive conferences - that Design thinking and Design culture is 100% the key to success in business these days.
 So...you know...you want to be the one to bring that magic into your business.

 Makes sense.
 Design culture sounds sexy and exciting.
 It's going to be complex journey though.

 Why Design cultures are hard to build

 You can't build a culture, you can only tirelessly enable it.

 You can't bullshit culture into existence overnight or as part of your Q1 strategy.
 It takes time (in fact it can take longer than a year and even longer than any single Designer or Design leaders tenure) and it needs constant gardening.

-Gardening is always more effort than you expect and often more janitorial than you imagine.
+Gardening is highly rewarding but always more effort than you expect and often more janitorial than you imagine.